What’s new in ONTAP Cloud 9.3

 |Cloud Manager does not provide any setup or orchestration support for SVM disaster recovery.
 It also does not support storage-related tasks on any additional SVMs.
 You must use System Manager or the CLI for SVM disaster recovery.|

-You can upgrade to ONTAP Cloud 9.3 from ONTAP Cloud 9.1 or ONTAP Cloud 9.2.
-You can perform the upgrade directly from Cloud Manager.
+You can upgrade to ONTAP Cloud 9.3 from ONTAP Cloud 9.2.

-When you use Cloud Manager to upgrade a single ONTAP Cloud system, the upgrade process takes the ONTAP Cloud system offline for up to 25 minutes, during which I/O is interrupted.
+The upgrade of a single node system takes the system offline for up to 25 minutes, during which I/O is interrupted.